 Scientists at the National Institute of Standards and Technology (NIST) and collaborators have shown a compact frequency-comb apparatus that quickly measures the whole infrared band of light to identify chemical, biological, and physical properties of matter.
 Compared to visible light, infrared light travels in longer waves and is most familiar as the radiation related to heat.

 The NIST system, which requires just a few square feet of table space, has promising applications such as identification of chemicals used in manufacturing, disease diagnosis, and biomass energy harvesting.
-The research is illustrated in
+The research is illustrated in Science Advances.

 Optical frequency combs measure precise frequencies, or colors, of light.
 Different comb designs have allowed the creation of next-generation atomic clocks and exhibit potential for environmental applications such as detecting methane leaks.
 Biological applications have been sluggish to develop, partly because it has been hard to straightaway produce and measure the appropriate infrared light.